LilZgur12345/plant_gorithm/README.md

 - Plants.jpg: stock image of several houseplants.

+`writeup/`

+- DATA440_Writeup.pdf: the final writeup for this project.

 main.py: creates the dash app and returns a link to the user interface.

 ---